Best Reflective Gear for Running in the Dark

 Fully reflective running shirts are less common than vests, jackets, and headgear, but they exist and can be another layer of safety while running in the dark.
 Like other running clothes, many shirts will boast “reflective features,” which typically means the logo is reflective or there may be a reflective band or markings.

 This feature is nice, but as mentioned in the Best Women’s Running Shirts gear review, that is not enough for safety.
-However, our running shirt guide can help you decide if a reflective shirt has the other qualities you should be investing in, like moisture-wicking fabric or flatlock seams.
+However, both our women’s and men’s running shirt guides can help you decide if a reflective shirt has the other qualities you should be investing in, like moisture-wicking fabric or flatlock seams.

 What we liked: breathable, stretchy, and high visibility